groovy-tutorial/groovy-tutorial/manuscript/02_11_DataTypes.md

 As an object-oriented language Groovy also provides a mechanism for declaring new data types (objects) that extend and encapsulate information to meet a range of requirements.
 These implicitly extend the `java.lag.Object` class.

 #### Autoboxing
-_Autoboxing_ refers to the automatic conversion of a primitive type to a reference type. _Unboxing_ is the reverse of _Autoboxing.
+_Autoboxing_ refers to the automatic conversion of a primitive type to a reference type. _Unboxing_ is the reverse of _Autoboxing_.

 ## Type Conversions

 Groovy will convert values assigned to variables into the variable's declared data type.
 For example, the code below declares a variable of type "String" and then assigns it 3.14 (a number).
 The assertion that the variable remains of type "String" will succeed, indicating that `3.14` was converted to a String value by Groovy before being assigned to the `myName` variable.

 {title="Checking the type",lang=groovy}
-	def String myName = "Fred nurk"
+	String myName = "Fred nurk"
 	myName = 3.14
 	assert myName.class == java.lang.String